RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 real-time operating systems schedule tasks using a priority based algorithm, possibly with preemption control.
 The classic RTEMS scheduling algorithm which was the only algorithm available in RTEMS 4.10 and earlier, is a fixed-priority scheduling algorithm.
-This scheduling algoritm is suitable for uniprocessor (e.g. non-SMP) systems and is known as the *Deterministic Priority Scheduler*.
+This scheduling algorithm is suitable for uniprocessor (e.g., non-SMP) systems and is known as the *Deterministic Priority Scheduler*.
 Unless the user configures another scheduling algorithm, RTEMS will use this on uniprocessor systems.